fabiosantoscode/inotifydo/README.md

 ## How to use

-You just have to change directories into where you want to watch the files, and then invoke `inotifydo <your command>`.
+`cd` into the folder where your files are, and then invoke `inotifydo <your command>`.

 The incantation is as follows, for example if you wish to recompile something every time you change a file in the current directory.

+        cd ~/my-program/
         inotifydo make all

-This is recursive, so changes in `./main.c` will trigger the command, as well as changes in `./src/lib/whatever.c`.
+That's it.

+## Details, details.

+`inotifydo` watches file events recursively.

+3 lines of `sh` and a shebang.
+Simplicity for the win.
+May this be useful and help you in your endeavours and stuff like that.

+## I don't speak legalese

+No warranty

 license: wtfpl